Facebook Ads Insights Tool

 Detailed observation of presented data

-Construction advertisers in New Zealand ran on a markedly lower cost curve than the global benchmark through 2025, with one dramatic mid‑year spike that briefly brought local CPCs to near‑parity with the world.
-For most months, New Zealand’s median cost per click sat in a tight, low band, then surged in August before settling back into low-cost territory in Q4.
-The global picture was steadier around 1.13, with the expected November lift.
+Construction advertisers in New Zealand saw unusually low cost-per-clicks (CPC) through 2025, running well below the global benchmark yet moving with sharper month-to-month swings.
+A brief August price surge briefly closed the gap with the world market before costs reset, ending the period modestly higher than where they began.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Construction in New Zealand compared to the global benchmark.

-Across February through November 2025, Construction CPC in New Zealand averaged 0.31, ranging from a low of 0.13 in March to a high of 1.05 in August.
-The period opened at 0.30 in February and ended at 0.21 in November, a 29% decline from start to finish.
+Across February–November 2025, New Zealand Construction CPC averaged 0.32, with a low of 0.13 in March and a high of 1.05 in August.
+The period opened at 0.30 in February and closed at 0.35 in November, a modest +17% lift from start to finish.
+The central tendency sat lower than the average: the median month landed near 0.25, indicating that the single August spike pulled the mean up.

 Insights & analysis of Facebook advertising costs